orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

 [[2024-10-04]]
 Gravity - increasing inability to move: to escape some relative local structure.
-At both extremes (never)
+At both extremes (never or always moving) this could mean massless propagation